-Plaza has established a COVID-19 Committee to oversee its response to this crisis, and has implemented appropriate policies and procedures to ensure that Plaza is continuing to conduct business in a safe and effective manner, including implementing technology to permit Plaza's entire team to work remotely, as required.
-Plaza continues to actively execute its pandemic plan and support its tenants and employees by applying suitable opening and operating practices, such as increased sanitation and physical distancing, in compliance with various public health guidelines.
-Plaza will continue to monitor the situation closely, and will follow health and safety guidelines as they evolve.
+Plaza established a COVID-19 Committee to oversee its response to this crisis, and has implemented appropriate policies and procedures to ensure that Plaza is continuing to conduct business in a safe and effective manner, including implementing technology to permit Plaza's entire team to work remotely, as required.
+Plaza continues to comply with public health guidelines, and will continue to support its tenants and employees appropriately.